SamuelHSSP/WebDev/README.md

 ## YouTube
 Show me a programmer that learns from watching the right YouTube videos and I will show you a programmer that understands how to solve problems with coding.
-Learning from books is good, but when you see that code getting written and seeing how it works gives you the experience you need.
+Learning from books is good, but when you see that code getting written and seeing how it works, gives you the experience you need.
 I will share a few links to great YouTube channels where you can learn web development.

 1. [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp/videos)
 2. [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)